The methods below require the OneSignal SDK versions 3 & 4.

 User Data

-If you need to store the OneSignal Player Id within your backend, you can make a REST API call directly from the observer's callback.
+If you need to store the OneSignal Subscription Id within your backend, you can make a REST API call directly from the observer’s callback.
 The OneSignal observer fires only when there is a change (including not firing even if the app has been restarted).
 This helps ensure you are not making unnecessary network calls to your backend on each app restart if nothing changed.

 Getting User Properties